mcgill-ecse211-f19/dpm-wifi-package/README.md

 2. Set `Resources.SERVER_IP` to the IP address of your computer (**not** the EV3 IP address).
 You can find your IP address by running `hostname -I` on Linux, or from the network properties GUI of your OS.
 It should be in the form "192.168.x.y".
 Also set `Resources.TEAM_NUMBER` now so you don't forget.

 3. Run the `ClientExample` project as an EV3 program.
 Then click `Start` in the Server GUI after seeing your team is connected.
-Ensure that you observe output that resembles this:
+Ensure that you observe output that resembles this in the EV3 Console or on its screen:

     ```
     Running...